PowerPowder/CCNA-notes/chapter5.md

 ### Avoiding Loops Using Spanning Tree Protocol

-without stp, flooded frames would loop infinitely in Ethernet networks with redundant links.
+Without STP, flooded frames would loop infinitely in Ethernet networks with redundant links.

-stp blocks some ports from sending frames, so only one active logical path exists between any device.
+STP blocks some ports from sending frames, so **only one active logical path exists between any device**.

 <div style="text-align: center">
     <img src="images/stp-example.png" width="500px" alt="Network with redundant links but without STP (frame loops forever)">